An Introduction to Particle Characterization

 Distribution Histograms

 To illustrate the statistical results from sample analysis, results are divided into small classes or “bins,” and the number of particles in each size bin is reported.
 Size information can be displayed in volume, number, and surface-area weighted histograms, each offering valuable information about the analyzed sample.
-In some cases, shape measurements are size-independent.
-In such cases, these fraction measures range from a value of zero to one.
-The following graph is a size histogram, and it shows a good view of the actual distribution.
+Because dynamic image analysis is a number-based instrument, which means that each particle is identified and measured individually, the statistical histograms are very exact in each size bin.
+For example, in dynamic imaging systems users can easily view exactly how many particles are allocated in each of the size bins.
+Of course, since it is an imaging system, the user can also see the individual particle thumbnail images that offer some objective evidence of what is being measured.
 Size data is usually depicted graphically on a log scale axis.
 Size and shape histograms are commonly used to compare differences in lots of samples.

-Image Credit: Vision Analytical
+Image Credit: Vision Analytical Inc.

 Typical linear axis histogram

-Image Credit: Vision Analytical
+Image Credit: Vision Analytical Inc.

 The following chart explains why one sample can have different number-weighted and volume-weighted histograms.
 This also shows the benefit of always studying both weighted statistics and using both to compare and contrast.
-The number and volume weighting can offer value in observing small quantities of agglomerates (larger particles) by reporting by volume and a higher amount of fines (smaller particles) reporting by number.
+The number and volume weighting can offer value in observing small quantities of agglomerates (larger particles) by reporting by volume and a higher number of fines (smaller particles) reporting by number.

-Image Credit: Vision Analytical
+Image Credit: Vision Analytical Inc.

 Assuming sphericity of particles, the generic definition of a weighted Dp,q mean diameter is